Indian Creek School: Athletics

 The Indian Creek Eagles compete in eleven varsity sports: sailing, cross country, equestrian, field hockey, soccer, volleyball, basketball, baseball, golf, lacrosse, and tennis.
-Women's teams compete in the Interscholastic Athletic Association of Maryland (IAAM) and men's teams compete in the Maryland Interscholastic Athletic Association (M.I.A.A.).
+Women's teams compete in the Interscholastic Athletic Association of Maryland (IAAM) and men's teams compete in the Maryland Interscholastic Athletic Association (MIAA).
 The Eagles sailing team is based in Annapolis.
 All students at the Upper School are required to participate in at least one sport each year, either in the fall, winter, or spring.

 In 2016, Indian Creek completed construction on a $4 million athletics complex with two turf fields, tennis courts, and a baseball diamond.
 The complex seats 500 people.
 In 2020, Indian Creek School added the Eagle Dome, a $1 million, 27,000-square foot air-supported dome, in order to expand practice space and enable tennis and other sports to be played during inclement weather.
 Indian Creek's campus also contains a 3.1 mile wooded cross country trail and a marley-floored dance studio.

 Extracurricular activities

 Other extracurricular groups at Indian Creek School include Gay-Straight Alliance, a Key Club International chapter, Model UN, and other student organizations.

 At the Upper School level, members of the Indian Creek math team compete in math competitions.

+They also compete in robotics competitions.

+The Upper School has a fall play and spring musical, as well as many concerts, recitals, competitions, and arts nights to help create a culture of deep appreciation for the arts.